Skip to navigation Skip to content

 The written report from the HPAU is then finalised and provided to the referrer and scanned to the customer's record.
 The Assessor's report should reflect the agreed view on the matter and the rationale.
 The written report will not make reference to any disagreement, but record the parties' outcome and the consensus outcome.

 The national team will review the matter, liaise with the Director of the HPAU and Director of Assessment Services and make a final recommendation regarding the outcome for the NM to sign off.
-This will result in a report being prepared indicating the Assessment Services one professional view for scanning to the customer's record.
+This will result in a report being prepared indicating the Assessment Services single professional view for scanning to the customer's record.
 The written report will not make reference to any disagreement, but record the parties outcome and the consensus outcome.